SLedunois/inodesta/docs/user/getSeldMediaLiked.md

-**user.getSelfRecentMedia()**
+**user.getSeldMediaLiked()**
 ----

 * **Method:**

-	Get the most recent media published by the owner of the access_token.
+	Get the list of recent media like by the owner of the access token.
-    By default, returns 10 media.
-Set as null every optional parameter if not used.

 *  **Parameters:**

 	```
-	user.getSelfRecentMedia(accessToken, count, minId, maxId, callback)
+	user.getSeldMediaLiked(accessToken, count, maxLikeId, callback)
 	```

    **Required:**